stackitcloud/stackit-cli/docs/stackit_beta_network-area_route_create.md

-## stackit beta network-area routes create
+## stackit beta network-area route create

 Creates a static route in a STACKIT Network Area (SNA)